epoirierIRD/Somlit_rbr_toolbox/README.md

    git clone https://github.com/epoirierIRD/Somlit_rbr_toolbox.git
    ```
 3. Create the conda environment from the provided environment.yml file provided.
 This file contains all packages and dependencies you need to run the code.
+**Be aware the pyrsktools pacakge is not in the .yml and must be installed via pip install.**
     ```bash
     conda env create -f environment.yml
     ```